AmimaBatool/Python_Todo-List_Application/README.md

 Python Concepts Used:
   1. List
+  2. Dictionaries
-  2. Functions
+  3. Functions
-  3. Conditions
+  4. Conditions
-  4. Loops
+  5. Loops
-  5. Error Handling
+  6. Error Handling

 How to Run:
   1. Download the project file.